Jean Spencer Ashbrook: Congress

 She married John M. Ashbrook in 1974.
-After her husband's death on April 24, 1982, she won the special election for the seat in Congress he had occupied; it is relatively common in American politics of the last several decades for widows to succeed their late husbands in office if only to complete their husbands' terms.
+After her husband's death on April 24, 1982, she won the special election for the seat in Congress he had occupied.
 She served for the remainder of the 97th Congress and represented Ohio's 17th congressional district from June 29, 1982 to January 3, 1983.
+Because the district was eliminated by reapportionment after January 1983, the district not longer existed.

+Her election brought the total number of women appointed to the House of Representatives to 20 for the first time.

 During her term, her only ambition was "to carry on John's conservative philosophy."
 She was a supporter of the Reagan administration and served on the Committee on Merchant Marine and Fisheries.
 She did speak out for her views including introducing a bill that would have denied federal law enforcement jurisdiction to implement gun control ordinances; a bill to prescribe mandatory minimum sentences for federal felonies against senior citizens; supported the Enterprise Zone Tax Act of 1982; and backed a bill to educate citizens on the dangers of communism and promote democracy abroad.

 She currently resides in Newark, Ohio.